stuvusIT/handtuchsystem/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/20b3b0b4e93344a29da6bec77f329e7a)](https://www.codacy.com/app/engelsystem/engelsystem)
 [![GPL](https://img.shields.io/github/license/engelsystem/engelsystem.svg?maxAge=2592000)](LICENSE)

-# Engelsystem
+# Handtuchsystem
 Please visit [engelsystem.de](https://engelsystem.de) for a feature list.

 To report bugs use [engelsystem/issues](https://github.com/engelsystem/engelsystem/issues).

-Since the Engelsystem is open source, you can help improving it.
+Since the Handtuchsystem is open source, you can help improving it.
 We really love to get pull requests containing fixes or improvements.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) and [DEVELOPMENT.md](DEVELOPMENT.md) before you start.

 ## Installation
-The Engelsystem may be installed manually or by using the provided [docker setup](#docker).
+The Handtuchsystem may be installed manually or by using the provided [docker setup](#docker).

 ### Requirements
  * PHP >= 7.3